 Frequently Asked Constructed Wetland Questions

-Following is a selection of questions asked about Constructed Wetland Systems.
+Following is a selection of questions commonly asked about Constructed Wetland Systems.
 Most of the common questions on Reed Bed Systems and Zero Discharge Willow Facilities are given on the relevant pages.
 If you have a question that isn't addressed here just email us.
+I had wanted this to be a much more comprehensive page, but in order to answer the most common question: "What's the best system for my site?"
+I ended up writing a book on the subject: Septic Tank Options and Alternatives

 What are constructed wetlands?
 What are the main advantages over other forms of wastewater treatment?
 What are the main applications?

-These questions are answered in the constructed wetland page, so have a look there for more specific information on constructed wetlands.
+These questions are answered in the Constructed Wetlands page, so have a look there for more specific information on constructed wetlands.

 What is the difference between a constructed wetland and a gravel reed bed?